DuyEz13/Kamihime-Project-Assistant/README.md

 `kami/data/translated/kamihime_*_en.jsonl` files only after translation succeeds.

-The DeepL backend:

-- Uses a separate cache namespace, so cached Qwen results are never mixed in.
-- Sends text in batches and only bills uncached source text.
-- Automatically creates and reuses a versioned JA-EN glossary from `kami/translation_glossary.json`.
-- Sends matching canonical terms as unbilled translation context.
-- Prints current character usage after the test.

 Add or correct game terminology in `kami/translation_glossary.json`.
-For example, the default glossary fixes `ニケ` as `Nike` and `レイジング状態` as `Raging state`.
+For example, the default glossary fixes `レイジング状態` as `Raging state`.
 If automatic glossary creation is unavailable for the account, set `DEEPL_GLOSSARY_ID` to an existing multilingual glossary ID.
 Set `DEEPL_REQUIRE_GLOSSARY=0` only when testing without terminology enforcement.